When is the best time to visit?

 Getting to the city

-Flying to Budapest is convenient, the city has an airport, Ferenc Liszt International Airport (BUD), with buses to the city centre departing every 30 minutes, and there is an airport minibus service that takes passengers to any destination in the city as soon as the bus is full.
+Flights to Budapest land at Ferenc Liszt International Airport (BUD), with buses to the city centre departing every 30 minutes, and there is an airport minibus service that takes passengers to any destination in the city as soon as the bus is full.
 Tickets can be purchased in the Arrival Hall at the Airport Minibus counter.
 Express bus runs to the nearest metro station, or taxis are available from the taxi stand.

 Budapest insider information